 San Antonio FC (1-0-0, 3 points) at RGV FC (0-0-2, 0 points)

 Kickoff 8:00pm Central Time

 San Antonio FC - 2020 Away Record 0-0-0

 RGV FC – 2020 Home Record 0-0-1

 All Time History (W-D-L)

-Saturday will mark the 11th all time meeting between the two clubs.
+Friday will mark the 13th all-time meeting between the two clubs.
 RGV FC is the most common league opponent for SAFC in their history.
-After RGV FC won 4 of the first 6 matches between these two clubs, San Antonio has improved in the matchup.
-They are currently unbeaten in four straight games against RGV FC and have never lost at HEB Park, winning twice and drawing once.
-All time SAFC is 3-3-4 against their Texas rivals with RGV leading the series 15 points to 12.
+After RGV FC won 4 of the first 6 matches between these two clubs, San Antonio has improved in the matchup, but RGV maintains the edge in this series.
+All time SAFC is 3-4-5 against their Texas rivals with RGV leading the series 19 points to 13.